What is DMARC & Why Does It Matter for Your Email Campaigns?

 • SPF Alignment: The sending server must match the "From" domain.

-• DKIM Alignment: The DKIM signature must match the “From” domain.
+• DKIM Alignment: The DKIM signature domain must match the "From" domain.

-If alignment is wrong, even real emails can fail DMARC.
-This can hurt email deliverability.
+If alignment is wrong, even legitimate emails can fail DMARC — directly hurting your email deliverability.

-A correct DMARC setup and alignment keep your emails safe, protect your brand, and earn your subscribers’ trust.
+A correct DMARC setup and proper alignment keep your emails safe, protect your brand, and earn subscriber trust.

 Why DMARC is Important in Your Email Security